Buy a Call Spread

 You would look to employ this strategy if you think the market has a chance of rising but at the same time have a target in mind for how far the stock will go.
 In the case that the call option you want to buy is expensive (e.g. because volatility is high, or it’s in the money (ITM) with a lot of intrinsic value already priced in) then selling a call option can lower your cost basis.

-This is a good way to get gearing on a trade as you can afford more call spreads giving you greater exposure to the stock.
+This is also a good way to get gearing on a trade as you could afford to buy more call spreads to get greater exposure to the stock.

-Let’s look at an example of buying a call spread.
+Let’s look at an example of a bull call spread.
 XYZ is trading at 412.
-An options trader executes buying a call spread by buying a 420 call at 17 and selling a 460 call at 6.
+An options trader executes a bull call spread by buying a 420 call at 17 and selling a 460 call at 6.
 The net debit and maximum loss on this trade is 11 (17-6).

 If XYZ PLC stock rises and is trading above 460 on expiry of the option the maximum profit on this trade is realised.
 The long 420 calls and short 460 calls would be exercised, resulting in you buying the shares at 420 and simultaneously selling them at 460.
 In practice, you would normally sell your call spread for close to 40 being the difference between the two strike prices.